MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/nuget.md

 To publish NuGet packages with Azure Pipelines, add the **NuGet** task to your pipeline definition and configure it as follows:

 - **Command**: the NuGet command to run.
-- **Path to NuGet package(s) to publish**:the pattern to match or path to nupkg files to be uploaded.
+- **Path to NuGet package(s) to publish**: the pattern to match or path to nupkg files to be uploaded.
 - **Target feed location**: You can publish to your current organization or an external NuGet server.
 - **Target feed**: Select the feed that you want to publish to.